xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payflow_link.md

 1. If you haven't yet done so, [sign up](https://www.paypal.com/webapps/mpp/referral/paypal-payflow-link?partner_id=XCART5_Cart "Sign up for PayPal Payflow Link") for PayPal Payflow Link.

-    To use PayPal Payflow Link, you will need to set up your credentials for access to Payflow API (The same credentials will be used as your manager.paypal.com login information):
+    To use PayPal Payflow Link, you will need to set up your credentials to access Payflow API (The same credentials will be used as your manager.paypal.com login information):

     *  Partner,
     *  Merchant login,
     *  User,
     *  Password.

+    {% note info %}
-    Note: The User field can be left blank When you log in to PayPal Manager for the first time; however, to run live API calls, you must specify a user, such as the default admin user.
+    The **User** field can be left blank when you log in to PayPal Manager for the first time; however, to run live API calls, you must specify a user, such as the default admin user.
 The default admin user has the same name as your Merchant login.
-We, however, recommend setting up a user login other than your Merchant login as it is more secure and ensures uninterrupted service should you change the password for your Merchant login ID.
+Hence it's recommended to set up a user login other than your Merchant login as it is more secure and ensures uninterrupted service should you change the password for your Merchant login ID.
 Thus, to obtain the "User" part of your credentials, you will need to log in to PayPal Manager at manager.paypal.com and set up an additional user profile for your Business Account.
+    {% endnote %}

     Take note of your Payflow credentials as you will need them to configure PayPal Payflow Link in X-Cart.